yuanc0000/PhantomRehab-Android/README.md

-# PhantomRehabAndroid
+# PhantomRehab-Android
-PhantomRehabAndroid is an Android application written in Java.
+PhantomRehab-Android is an Android application written in Java.
 We recommend using Android Studio to run and modify this project.